Explicit Feature Interaction-aware Graph Neural Networks: Experiments

 \subsection{Visualization of Feature Interactions}

-Our EFI-GNN is a linear and interpretable model.
-Thus, we can compute arbitrary-order feature interactions learned by EFI-GNN.
-The computed value of a feature interaction indicates the direct effect of a feature on the prediction value.
-We visualize the first-order and second-order feature interactions of the node $1$ for the class $1$ in the Cora dataset.
-Figure \ref{fig:feature_effect} shows the feature interaction value of the first-order and second-order features.
-The node has nine activated features.
-Thus, we only visualize the interactions for these nine features.
-In the figure, a red cell indicates a feature with a positive effect, and a blue cell indicates a feature with a negative effect.
-The positive features increase the probability that the node $1$ belongs to the class $1$.
-Contrary, the negative features decrease the probability that the node $1$ belongs to the class $1$.
+Our EFI-GNN is intrinsically interpretable, allowing us to discern the influences of features from a trained model.
+Fig.~\ref{fig:feature_effect} illustrates the influences of both 1st- and 2nd-order features on node $1$ with respect to class $1$ in the Cora dataset.
+Since the node has nine active features, we visualized the influences of these particular features.
+In the figure, red cells represent features with positive influences, while blue cells represent features with negative influences.
+Positive features increase the probability of the node label being $1$, whereas negative features decrease the probability.